N.F. Smith & Associates: History

+In the current decade, Smith continues its growth adding sales offices near strategic customers in Berlin in 2021, Singapore in 2022, and London, Tokyo, Detroit, and São Paulo in 2023.

-Products and sourcing
+Products and Sourcing

-Smith sources and distributes active, passive, and electromechanical IC components, as well as computer products and peripherals such as HDDs, processors, memory modules, video cards - both obsolete and in-production parts.
+Smith sources and distributes active, passive, and electromechanical IC components, as well as computer products and peripherals such as HDDs, processors, memory modules, video cards, CPUs - both obsolete and in-production parts.
 It serves customers in a broad range of industries, including consumer electronics, enterprise electronics, server hardware, automotive, telecommunications, medical, oil and gas, energy, and aeronautics and defense.

 Services

 Over time, the company expanded on the shortage sourcing that characterized its earliest business model.
 Services offered include inventory management programs such as VMI or EOL models, third-party purchasing, excess inventory management, IT Asset Disposition (ITAD) and secure data erasure, HDD & SSD services, rework, component recovery, reverse logistics, and kitting.

-Quality

-Smith's quality practices include vendor evaluation and approval, followed by formal visual inspection of incoming product from the outer packaging inward.
-Parts that pass visual inspection may move on to the next level of inspection.

-The company uses its in-house lab resources to confirm product quality, origin, and conformity.
-The company's testing resources include decapsulation, chemical testing, x-ray testing, x-ray fluorescence, microscopic inspection, solderability testing, counterfeit IC testing, C-SAM acoustic microscopic inspection, bond/shear strength testing, and functionality testing for a range of components.
-The company's anti-counterfeit laboratory located in Houston is accredited under ISO/IEC 17025, as is its Hong Kong laboratory.